stanman71/Python_Projects/vLab/README.md

 ### Configuration features

-- get the current configuration
+- get current configuration
-- update the configuration by using a prepared config file
+- update configuration by using a prepared config file
 - delete selected parts of the configuration